-The Regulatory Authority for Electricity and Gas (Aeeg) is the independent body which regulates, controls and monitors the electricity and gas markets in Italy.
+The Italian Regulatory Authority for Electricity Gas and Water is the independent body which regulates, controls and monitors the electricity and gas markets in Italy.

 It has been established by the law November 14th 1995, n.481 with the purpose to protect the interests of users and consun mers, promote competition and ensure efficient, cost-effective and profitable nationwide services with satisfactory quality levels.

 The Authority mission includes defining and maintaining a reliable and transparent tariff system, reconciling the economic goals of operators with general social objectives, and promoting environmental protection and the efficient use of energy.
 It provides an advisory and reporting service to the government and parliament, and formulates observations and recommendations concerning issues in the regulated sectors of electricity and gas.